 For the next couple years I prepped for a powerlifting season while teaching posing clinics with my 3DMJ friends.
 Still blogging and vlogging, but getting burned out.

 I also majorly switched gears with my training and began to pursue functional fitness.

 I did this Crossfit style of training for about 3 years with the hopes of competing, but some hidden issues associated with my scoliosis put it all to a halt.

-It’s been a 4-year chronic pain battle that I’m still fighting to get myself back to lifting the way I’d like.
+It’s been a 5-year chronic pain battle that I’m still fighting to get myself back to lifting the way I’d like.
 But I know I’ll get there eventually.

 In the meantime, in late 2019 I learned that it was possible to compete in adult gymnastics.
 And that’s what I’ve been doing as an athlete ever since.

-I don’t coach anymore because it makes me bonkers, and I’ve recently shifted from the Director of Operations to the Director of Content at 3D Muscle Journey.
+I don’t coach anymore because it makes me bonkers, and I’ve recently shifted from the Director of Operations to Head of Content at 3D Muscle Journey.

-Currently, I’m enjoying prepping for the next gymnastics season, continuing to get stronger and more stable with light weightlifting, making my daily(ish) newsletter/diary, posting here on this blog, making videos on TikTok, hanging with my partner and creating content for 3DMJ.
+Currently, I’m enjoying prepping for the next gymnastics season, continuing to get stronger and more stable with light weightlifting, making my daily(ish) newsletter/diary, posting here on this blog, making videos on TikTok, hanging with my partner and creating content for The 3DMJ Vault.

 That’s the full story for now 🙂

-If you have questions or want to know more, feel free to ASK ME ANONYMOUSLY.
+If you have questions or want to know more, feel free to ASK ME ANONYMOUSLY HERE.